 Looking for professional sewer line repair services in Gwinnett county area?
 Call Gwinnett Area Plumbers at (770) 972-1970 for immediate assistance.
-Click here to take advantage of our current online specials and discounts!

 Your sewer drain problems are no problem for our experienced plumbers.
 As licensed plumbers, we understand how your sewer drains work, and know the best possible solution to make any sewer drain clog problem disappear.
 With the help of our sewer drain line video camera, we easily locate and detect the cause of sewer drain problems.

 Do you have a sewer drain that is tree root infested and overflows occasionally?

 Trees are not the problem when you have a tree root infested sewer drain.
 The design flaws with the sewer drain are the real problem.
 Years ago engineers introduced clay tile sewer drain pipe.

 This is a great product and still works well today… we have even dug up clay sewer drains that are over 75 years old and the sewer drain pipe is still good.
 However, the problem with these clay sewer drain pipes is the way they connect to each other.

 This pipe interlocks with a bell and spigot design where on one end the sewer drain pipe is larger so it goes over another piece.
 It makes sense, but over time, gaps occur in the interlocked sewer drain pipes.